abhishek-kumar-code/Redfish_Public/Readme.md

 ## Contents of the Redfish Repository

 The "Redfish" private repository contains forum work in progress, published documents and specifications (both normative and informational), schema files and mockups.
-Presentations, documents and other binaries (in formats not natively supported by Github) releated to Forum business are stored in the DMTF's web site under the Redfish Forum: https://members.dmtf.org/apps/org/workgroup/redfish-forum/
+Presentations, documents and other binaries (in formats not natively supported by Github) releated to Forum business are stored in the DMTF's web site under the Redfish Forum: https://members.dmtf.org/apps/org/workgroup/redfish/

 ### Master Branch

 The 'Master' (or main) branch of the repository contains deliverables that have been approved by the Forum.
-No submissions, edits or merge of pull requests are allowed into the Master branch without the express approval by Forum members - usually during an Redfish Forum meeting or conference call.
+No submissions, edits or merge of pull requests are allowed into the Master branch without the express approval by Forum members - usually during a Redfish Forum meeting or conference call.

 The Forum co-Chairs reserve the right to make typographical, syntax, formatting or other editorial corrections to items in the Master branch in order to complete release processes, correct issues with Forum deliverables, or otherwise resolve issues impeding Forum business.